RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 * **Law**.
 As recently as a few decades ago, the newest lawyers on a legal team might be assigned the task of discovery, sifting through mountains of paper documents looking for strings of words relevant to the case.
 This pattern recognition problem is better handled by a deep learning system that reads flawlessly without getting tired.
 A character from Shakespeare advised his companions to "kill all the lawyers."
 Deep learning would be a happier alternative for most members of the bar.

 * **Medicine**.
 Physicians who practice radiology spend years in medical school developing their skills.
 The experienced eyes of a radiologist can tell the difference between a life-threatening growth and something benign.
 Of course, this is another example of a pattern recognition problem.
-A computer vision algorighm that can accurately identify faces in a crowd can also scan x-ray images for health issues.
+A computer vision algorithm that can accurately identify faces in a crowd can also scan x-ray images for health issues.
 Further, the algorithm can draw on every piece of medical information stored in any shared database on the planet, in an instant.
 And the algorithm never gets tired.

 Bottom line: Deep learning will eliminate (or drastically alter) many professions that were once considered safe from any sort of mechanical automation.
-Lee predicts that 40% of jobs worldwide will be displacable by deep learning and related technologies by 2039.
+Lee predicts that 40% of jobs worldwide will be displaceable by deep learning and related technologies by 2039.

 ### Deep Learning in China